mockery/mockery/README.markdown

 **Git / GitHub**

 The git repository hosts the development version in its master branch.
+You can install this using Composer by referencing dev-master as your preferred version in your project's composer.json file as the earlier example shows.

-You may install this development version using:
+You may also install this development version using PEAR:

     git clone git://github.com/padraic/mockery.git
     cd mockery